Guosa: Source Languages

-Though Guosa draws its lexicon from at least 118 indigenous West African languages, it derives the bulk of its vocabulary from Hausa, Yoruba, and Igbo, either taken directly or made from a combination of words from these languages.
+Guosa draws the bulk of its vocabulary from Hausa, Yoruba, and Igbo, either taken directly or made from a combination of words from these languages.
 English also provides many of the more technical terms, either directly or through one of the aforementioned African languages.
 Additionally, several words were produced a priori via sound symbolism, e.g. meeh "sheep", yanmu-yanmu "mosquito", and wuam "eat".

 The different parts of speech are often derived from specific languages.
 Most concrete nouns are derived from Hausa, while verbs and abstracts are derived from Igbo or Yoruba.
 Additionally, words from all three source languages are often fused to create a word that resembles all three.
 For example, the Guosa word méni "what" is derived from Hausa menini, Igbo gini, and Yoruba kini, all meaning "what".

 Phonology

 The exact phonological values or amount of distinct phonemes in Guosa is unknown.
-It does, however, have a relatively large consonant inventory, as Guosa adopts several consonants that are featured in only a relatively small number of its source languages.
+The consonant system is closest to that of Standard Igbo, but with a hard distinction between nasal consonants and plosives that that language lacks, and even adds prenasalized stops.
+It also adds the /l r w j/ of Yoruba and Hausa, but lacks the glottalized consonants of the latter.